deiss/fftocean/README.md

 FFTOcean - Copyright (C) 2016 -  Olivier Deiss

-FFTOcean is a C++ implementation of researcher J. Tessendorf's paper "Simulating Ocean Water".
-It is a real-time simulation of ocean water in a 3D world.
-The (reverse) FFT is used to compute the 2D wave height field from the Philipps spectrum.
-It is possible to adjust parameters such as wind speed, direction and strength, wave choppiness, and sea depth.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or